smmom/os_project/README.md

 ## File Structure
 * `dijkstra.c`: Implementation of the graph data structure and Dijkstra's algorithm.
 * `sim.c`: Main simulation file containing the GUI logic, graph visualization, and path animation.
-* `milestone4.c`: Milestone 4 - Multi-processing with fork() and simultaneous animation of multiple travelers.
-* `milestone5.c`: Milestone 5 - Autonomous travelers using IPC (Pipes) to communicate their status to the parent process.
 * `Makefile`: Build script to compile the project milestones.
 * `input.txt`: Sample input file containing graph data (nodes, edges, and query).